 Skill Level: Simple (basic turnout installation) to intermediate (adding relays and DCC control).

 The Octopus turnout control system.
-Left to right - R/C servo and Servo Bracket, Octopus III, Fascia Controller, Remote Aligner connected to Octopus III with 7 foot cable.
+Left to right - R/C servo in bracket, Octopus III, Fascia Controller, Remote Aligner connected to Octopus III with 7 foot cable.

 Octopus III Eight Servo Driver with Remote Aligner Tool